Himanshu8445/terraform-ci-cd/README.md

 ## Overview

 This pipeline is designed to automate the process of deploying infrastructure using Terraform.
-The pipeline is triggered on every push to the repository, and it performs the following steps:
+The pipeline is designed to trigger below operations:

 1. **Setup:** It sets up the necessary environment for running Terraform commands.
 2. **Validation:** It validates the syntax of the Terraform files.